 - 1. Receive and disburse the monies of the Society in accordance with prescribed policies. - 2.
 Maintain financial records and records of property including back issues of publications. - 3.
 Maintain database of membership, email list services, and other mailing lists. - 4.
 Prepare records for annual audit.
 Present current statement of financial position at the annual Board of Directors meeting and summer Executive committee meeting. - 5.
 Develop and maintain NCWSS communications through the NCWSS website (www.ncwss.org) and newsletter.
 The website will be maintained through contracted web services.
 The content of newsletter will be provided by the Communications Editor and laid out by the Executive Secretary and submitted for posting. - 6.
 Receive and fill orders for publications. - 7.
 Arrange for storage of current and back issues of publications. - 8.
-Work with the Local Arrangements Committee and develop a budget for the annual meeting.

-- 9. Develop an electronic registration form and online payment format for each meeting listing registration fees, name of registrant, affiliation, mailing address, e-mail address, phone number, FAX number, and any other item specific to the annual meeting as suggested by the Program Chair or Local Arrangements Committee Chair.
+Work with the Local Arrangements Committee and develop a budget for the annual meeting. - 9.
+Develop an electronic registration form and online payment format for each meeting listing registration fees, name of registrant, affiliation, mailing address, e-mail address, phone number, and any other item specific to the annual meeting as suggested by the Program Chair or Local Arrangements Committee Chair.
 A printed registration form will also be prepared and posted on the website for those wanting to pay by check.
 Prepare name plate badges with holders.
-Receive money and issue receipts. - 10.
-Maintain list of Fellows and email them the link to the Proceedings when posted. - 11.
+Receive money and issue receipts.

+- 10. Maintain list of Fellows and email them the link to the Proceedings when posted. - 11.
+Work with the Weed Science Communications Editor to solicit and post content on NCWSS social media platform. - 12.
 Annually forward copies of the current NCWSS Proceedings to the WSSA Archives at Iowa State University.
-Annually email the link to the Proceedings to the Sustaining members. - 12.
-File Federal Income Tax return annually for the Society. - 13.
-Retain copy of current NCWSS Proceedings and approved minutes of Board of Directors meetings for permanent file. - 14.
-Work with Finance, Steering and Policy Committee and the Executive Committee to prepare a budget for the year for submission to the Board of Directors for approval. - 15.
-Print materials (including programs and tickets) for the Society. - 16.
-Serve the correspondence needs of Officers and Committee Chairpersons. - 17.
+Annually email the link to the Proceedings to the Sustaining members. - 13.
+File Federal Income Tax return annually for the Society. - 14.
+Retain copy of current NCWSS Proceedings and approved minutes of Board of Directors meetings for permanent file. - 15.
+Work with Finance, Steering and Policy Committee and the Executive Committee to prepare a budget for the year for submission to the Board of Directors for approval. - 16.
+Print materials (including programs and tickets) for the Society. - 17.
+Serve the correspondence needs of Officers and Committee Chairpersons. - 18.
 Mail annual dues renewal to inactive members.
-Mail issues of the newsletter to only active members without E-mail access. - 18.
-Send the notice of dues renewal to sustaining members each November. - Prepare a document containing a list of responsibilities, specific details of activities, and relevant correspondence.
+Mail issues of the newsletter to only active members without E-mail access. - 19.
+Send the notice of dues renewal to sustaining members each November. - 20.
+Prepare a document containing a list of responsibilities, specific details of activities, and relevant correspondence.